45hw1n/PROSHOP/README.md

 - Admin Order details page
 - Mark orders as delivered option
 - Checkout process (shipping, payment method, etc)
-- PayPal / credit card integration
 - Database seeder (products & users)

-## Note on Issues
-Please do not post issues here that are related to your own code when taking the course.
-Add those in the Udemy Q/A. If you clone THIS repo and there are issues, then you can submit

 ## Usage